Can you fast during your period?

 Orthodox Churches

-However, as in the Catholic Church, dispensations are possible for people in a situation of physical weakness, which may include women who are menstruating if they feel too weakened to follow the strict fast.
+However, as in the Catholic Church, dispensations are possible for people with physical disabilities, which may include women who are menstruating if they feel too much weakened to follow the strict fast.

 Protestant churches

-Le fasting is not an obligation in the Protestant churches, but a personal approach encouraged to refocus on one's faith.
+Le fasting is not mandatory in the protestant churches, but a personal approach encouraged to refocus on one's faith.
 Dietary restrictions are not systematic, and each believer can choose how they experience this period.
-Thus, there is no specific rule regarding the women on their period : they are free to adapt their fasting according to their feelings and their physical condition.
+Thus, there is no specific rule regarding the women having their periods they are free to adapt their fasting according to how they feel and their physical condition.

-Now that you have an overview of the Lent, let's focus on the obligations that it imposes.
-You may be wondering: is it possible to be there exempted in case of physical fragility, like during your period?🩸
+Now that you have an overview of the Lent, let's focus on the obligations it imposes.
+You may be wondering: is it possible to be there exempt in case of physical fragility, as during your period?🩸

-However, the Church acknowledges that some people may be exempted for health reasons, like pregnant women, the sick, or those experiencing excessive fatigue.
+However, the Church recognizes that some people may be exempted for health reasons, like pregnant women, the sick, or those experiencing excessive fatigue.

 If you feel a fragility during your menstruation, it is essential to listen to you.
 Health comes first! 🌸

 The menstruations were often surrounded by taboos in religious traditions.
-But what is their place in the Christianity, and how is it evolving today?
+But what is their place in the christianity, and how is this evolving today?

 The Christian view of menstruation

 Some ancient biblical interpretations considered the menstruations like a state of spiritual distance.
-However, modern trends emphasize the integration of women into religious life, no matter their physical condition!
+However, modern currents emphasize the integration of women into religious life, no matter their physical condition!

-You can live your rules during Lent staying connected to your faith taking care of you.
+You can live your rules during Lent while staying connected to your faith all while taking care of yourself.
 It is essential to listen to your body and to respect its needs, because a kind approach towards yourself is also a form of spirituality. 🥰

 Manage your physical well-being

-To mitigate physical discomfort during your period, turn to some magnesium-rich foods, like nuts.
+To soften physical discomfort during your period, turn to foods rich in magnesium, such as nuts.
 These can help reduce cramps and promote relaxation.

 You can also consume some infusions made from chamomile or ginger, known for their soothing properties.